 - 4. To validate all Salesforce merge fields and functions, click Check Syntax. - 5.
-Click Save when you are finished or click Quick Save to save and continue editing.
-Saving validates the URL you defined, if you set Content Source to URL. - 6.
-Optionally, to open a button or link using settings other than the user's default browser settings, click Window Open Properties on the button or link's detail page. - 7.
-Edit the page layout for the appropriate object or search layout to display the new button or link.
+Click Save when you're finished, or click Quick Save to save and continue editing.
+Saving validates the URL you defined if you set the content source to URL. - 6.
+To open a button or link using settings other than the user's default browser settings, click Window Open Properties on the button or link's detail page. - 7.
+To view all references to the new button or link, click Where is this used? on its detail page.